AtanasChachev/plana-earth-react/README.md

+# NOTE:
+The current branch, `feature/axios-and-block-element-modifier` has used axios for HTTP requests and BEM for SASS / SCSS.

 # Project description

 This projects uses Open API for fetching data about the emissions for a country.
 There are multiple filters (country / product / start date / end date).
 Using Material UI for the layout and chart.js for the chart data representation.